NetNut Review

 General Information

 NetNut is an Israeli proxy provider established in 2017.
 It belongs to Alarum, which provides cybersec and privacy services.
-NetNut’s products include all major types of proxy networks.
-There are also several beta-level web scraping APIs you can try.
+NetNut’s main products are its rotating proxy networks.
+There are also several web scraping APIs and professional datasets you can try.

 NetNut can safely be considered a premium provider with an eye to businesses with big needs.
 This reflects throughout the whole service: from customer support to pricing.
 That doesn’t mean NetNut is completely inaccessible to entry-level clients: the plans start from $100.
 But you’ll get better experience – and much better rates – paying $500 and up.